-- Solve one chosen CI task and achieve high performance. - Choose or prepare the training data you want to work with. - Develop one or more computational models and try to optimize them to solve the chosen not easy CI problem. - Use various hyperparameters, optimizers, training techniques to increase accuracy, and decrease errors. - Take care of the generalization of the model to be high! - You can also implement your solution from scratch not using only the high-level functions that implement models. - Try to combine models, not only play with hyperparameters.
-For inspiration, you can look into the Kaggle website.
+- Solve one chosen biomedical task and achieve high performance and high quality of the project together with nice interface, description and the presentation of results. - Choose or prepare training data you want to work with. - Develop one or more computational models and try to optimize them to solve the chosen biomedical problem. - Use various hyperparameters, optimizers, training techniques to increase accuracy, and decrease errors. - Take care about the generalization of the model to be high! - You can also implement your solution from scratch not using only the high-level functions that implement models, but you can use your programming skills and experience in any programming language, e.g. Python, C++, C# or Java.